wells-wood-research/drMD/README.md

 This example will add a RMSD bias to the backbone of the protein and a torsion bias between the CA atoms of residues 1, 2, 3, and 4 of the protein
 ---
-### Post-simulation processing
-After all of your simulations have been run, drMD contains some simple utilities for organising your output files and deleting any unwanted files.

-If you want to do any post-processing, you will need to provide the following parameter in your config file:
-- **postSimulationInfo**: *(dict)* This is a dictionary containing the parameters for the post-simulation processing

-If you wish to collect PDB files that represent the last frame of each simulation, you may include the following parameter in **postSimulationInfo**:
-- **endpointInfo**: *(dict)* This is a dictionary containing the parameters the following parameters:

-  - **stepNames**: *(list)* This is a list of strings containing the names of the steps in the simulation, these should match the stepNames that you have used in your simulationInfo dictionary (described above).
-Endpoint PDB files will be gathered for these steps

-  - **removeAtoms**: *(list)* This is a list of dictionaries containing the selections of atoms to be removed from the PDB files.
-The format for these selections is the same as that used for the restraints, metadynamics, etc. (described above)

-Molecular Dyamics simulations can generate very large output files that can become rather unweildy and difficulat to anaylse.
-One way to quickly see the most important parts of your simulation is to perform clustering on your simulation trajectories.
-To do this with drMD, include the following parameter in your config file:

-- **clusterInfo**: *(dict)* This is a dictionary containing the parameters following parameters:

-  - **stepNames**: *(list)* This is a list of strings containing the names of the steps in the simulation, these should match the stepNames that you have used in your simulationInfo dictionary (described above).
-Clustering will be performed on trajectories of these steps
-  - **nClusters**: *(int)* This is the number of clusters PDB files that will be generated
-  - **clusterBy**: *(list)* This is a list of selections of atoms (described above) to cluster on.

-> :medical_symbol:
-> By selecting only the parts of our system that you are interested in with the clusterBy parameter, you can generated cluster
-> PDB files where these atoms are most separated by RMSD.

-- **collateVitalsReports**: *(bool)* If True, will collate vitals reports from the trajectories generated by the MD simulations

 ## Advanced YAML-ing with variables